mbjackson-capp/mbjackson-capp/README.md

 I'm a recent graduate of the masters program in <a href=https://capp.cs.uchicago.edu>MS in Computational Analysis and Public Policy</a> (CAPP) at the University of Chicago.
-I'm also a <a href="https://j-archive.com/showplayer.php?player_id=10171&highlight=matt+jackson">game show champion</a>.

 I am a Data Engineer within <a href=https://www.phila.gov/departments/office-of-innovation-and-technology/citygeo/>CityGeo</a>, a division of the City of Philadelphia's Office of Innovation and Technology.
 Before that, I held a graduate student internship with the Data department at the <a href=https://www.cookcountyassessor.com>Cook County Assessor's Office</a>.